kyu08/fzf-make/doc/README-de.md

 </div>

 # 🛠️ Eigenschaften
-- Auswählen und Ausführen eines Make-Targets mit fuzzy-finder
+- Select and execute a make target or pnpm scripts using fuzzy-finder with a preview window by running `fzf-make`!
-- Execute last executed target(By running `fzf-make --repeat` without any arguments.)
+- Execute the last executed command(By running `fzf-make --repeat`.)
-- Command-Verlauf / History
+- Command history
-- Unterstützt `include` directive
+- [make] Support `include` directive
-- **(In Entwicklung)** Support pnpm, yarn, npm, etc.
+-Support make, pnpm. **Scheduled to be developed: yarn, npm.**
-- **(In Entwicklung)** Unterstützt Konfigurations-Dateien
+- **(Scheduled to be developed)** Support config file

 # 👓 Voraussetzungen
 - **(If you install fzf-make via a package manager other than Homebrew)** [bat](https://github.com/sharkdp/bat)